lsseong/algo-dashboard/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------
 To Run
 ---------------------
-Double click the run.bat file
+1)Double click the run.bat file
+2)A Command Prompt will pop up(*DO NOT CLOSE*)
+3)Your default browser will automatically open
+4)Your Dashboard have now been open

 To Close
 ---------------------
+On the Command Prompt that pops up
+1) Ctrl C
-On the Command Prompty Ctrl C, after which press Y and Enter to close.If not the port would still be running in the background.
+2) press Y and Enter to close(If not the port would still be running in the background.)